saumikn/RIS-quickstart/README.md

 7. Once your job finishes seting up, it will have a green background and be ready!
 You can open the environment by clicking on the blue `Connect to Jupyter` button on your job
    - If you leave this page, you can always get back to it by going to https://ood.ris.wustl.edu and clicking the `My Interactive Sessions` button at the top of the page.

+### Helpful commands if your job is stuck or exiting early

+If your job is stuck without landing, or your job lands and immediatly deletes itself, here are some commands you can try.

+1. SSH into the login node with `ssh <wustl-key>@compute1-client-<N>.ris.wustl.edu`
+2. Use `bjobs -wa` to show all of your current and recent jobs
+3. If your job hasn't landed yet (still grey), then run `bjobs -l <job-id>`, which will give you a reason for why your job hasn't landed yet
+4. If your job has landed but is still blue after more than 10-15 minutes of waiting, then you can run `bpeek <job-id>` to view the current status of the job.
+5. If your job exits right away, your job is crashing for some reason.
+You should run `cd ondemand/data/sys/dashboard/batch_connect/sys/jupyter/output/`, use `ls -lh` to find the most recently created folder, and `cd` into that folder.
+You can then view the output with `cat output.log` (or use `less output.log` if your file is really long.
+Exit `less` by typing in the letter `q`)
+   - One common scenario why jobs might crash immediatly is because storage1 is not set up correctly.
+If you try leaving the `Mounts` parameter empty and your new job doesn't crash, it means your RIS Storage hasn't been set up.
+Submit a ticket on RIS

 ## Task 4: Run your first Python Script

 Once you've connected, you'll be presented with the Jupyter Lab interface.
 If you've never used Jupyter Lab before, here's a quick intro: